Specializing in Elite, Size Guaranteed

-The Maltese is an affectionate breed with a gentle manner.
+The Maltese is an affectionate charming breed with a gentle manner.
 They are known to be happy, lively and playful.
+They easily adapt to new pets.
 The Maltese is easy to spoil!
 They love cuddling and enjoys being a lap dog, spending several hours in their owners lap.

-The Maltese comes in Tiny Teacup sizes and Toy sizes ranging from 2 lbs to 8 lbs full grown.
+We offer 6 sizes of Maltese.
 The smaller the dog the more fragile they can be.
 Consider a size that works well with your family.

 The Maltese is defined by their pure white, silky soft coat.
 The Maltese is only available in white.
 Their “drop coat” hair grows long and straight and drops on either side of their back.
 The Maltese is a hypoallergenic and non-shedding breed that will not leave fur on your clothes or furniture!
 If you are allergic to dogs, it is unlikely you will be allergic to the Maltese.

 Diet & Nutrition

 It is recommended to monitor your Maltese eating habits, especially during puppy stages.
 Offer your puppy food every 3 to 4 hours to help prevent low blood sugar.
 They should be eating roughly ¼ cup to ½ cup of dog food per day based on activity level.

 A high-quality, small-bite dry dog food is recommended to maintain their shiny coat, to protect their bones, to keep their teeth clean, to be gentle on their digestive system, and to overall keep them healthy.
 We recommend Royal Canin dry dog food.
 A nutritional supplement, such as Nutrical, may also be needed in teacup sized puppies to prevent Hypoglycemia.